 Let’s revisit the advice from top real estate agent Kim Erwin above, who said: “Are you really saving money if you’re selling your home for less than what you could’ve gotten with the right agent?”

 Notice that she didn’t say “agent.”
 She put the word “right” in front of it.

 You need a top real estate agent who comes with a powerful set of skills.
-They’re shrewd negotiators and brilliant marketers who can fetch you 1-20% more than your home in less time than the average agent.
+Our data shows that the top 5% of real estate agents across the U.S. sell homes for as much as 10% more than the average real estate agent.

 Would you pay a commission if you had proof that your agent knew your neighborhood like the back of your hand, sells homes in fewer days and can get you more money for your biggest asset?